SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The cases of an enumeration can satisfy protocol requirements for type members.
 Specifically,
-an enumeration case that has no associated values satisfies a protocol requirement for a get-only type variable of type ``Self``, and an enumeration case that has associated values satisfies a protocol requirement for a function that returns ``Self`` whose parameters and their argument labels match the case's associated values.
+an enumeration case without any associated values satisfies a protocol requirement for a get-only type variable of type ``Self``, and an enumeration case with associated values satisfies a protocol requirement for a function that returns ``Self`` whose parameters and their argument labels match the case's associated values.